The arrangement of the upper teeth in humans. Features of the structure of teeth

 The structure of the teeth of the upper jaw

-central incisor- chisel-shaped tooth, with a flattened crown.
+Central incisor- chisel-shaped tooth with a flattened crown.
 It has one cone-shaped root.
 The part of the crown that faces the lips is slightly convex.
-There are three tubercles on the cutting edge, and it is somewhat beveled on the outside.
+There are three tubercles on the cutting edge, and it itself is somewhat beveled on the outside.

-Two, or side incisor, also has the shape of a chisel and has three tubercles on the cutting edge, like the central incisor.
+Deuce, or lateral incisor, also has the shape of a chisel and has three cusps on the cutting edge, like the central incisor.
 But its cutting edge itself has the shape of a tubercle, due to the fact that the central, medial tubercle is most clearly expressed on it.
-The root of this tooth is flattened in the direction from the center to the periphery.
+The root of this tooth is flattened from the center to the periphery.
 Often its upper third has a backward deviation.
-From the side of the cavity of the tooth there are three horns of the pulp, corresponding to the three tubercles of the outer edge.
+On the side of the tooth cavity there are three pulp horns corresponding to the three tubercles of the outer edge.

-Fang- a tooth with a distinct convex front side.
-A groove runs along the lingual side of the canine, dividing the crown in two, with the half located further from the center having a large area.
-This tooth has one tubercle on the cutting part.
-It is she who gives the fang a completely recognizable shape.
-In many people, this shape closely resembles the similar teeth of predators.
+Fang- a tooth that has a distinct convex front side.
+A groove runs along the lingual side of the canine, dividing the crown in two, with the half located further from the center having a larger area.
+This tooth has one cusp on the cutting part.
+It is this that gives the fang a completely recognizable shape.
+In many people, this shape is very similar to the teeth of predators.

-Next on the upper jaw is first premolar, indicated by the number 4 on the dental formula.
-Unlike the canine and incisors, it has a prismatic shape with convex buccal and lingual surfaces.
+Next on the upper jaw is located first premolar, indicated by the number 4 on the dental formula.
+It, unlike the canine and incisors, has a prismatic shape with convex buccal and lingual surfaces.
 It also has two tubercles on the chewing surface - buccal and lingual, of which the first is much larger in size.
-Furrows pass between the tubercles of the tooth, which are interrupted by enamel rollers, not reaching the edge of the tooth.
-The root of the first premolar is flattened, but it already has a forked shape and is also divided into the buccal and lingual parts.
+Between the cusps of the tooth there are grooves that are interrupted by enamel ridges, not reaching the edge of the tooth.
+The root of the first premolar is flattened, but it already has a bifurcated shape and is also divided into a buccal and lingual part.

 Second premolar has a similar shape to the previous tooth.
-It differs from the first premolar in a much larger area of the buccal surface of the tooth, as well as in the structure of the root.
-It is cone-shaped and compressed in the anteroposterior direction in the second premolar.
+It differs from the first premolar in a significantly larger area of the buccal surface of the tooth, as well as in the structure of the root.
+At the second premolar it is cone-shaped and compressed in the anteroposterior direction.

-The largest tooth of the upper jaw is the first molar, or, as it is also called, the large molar.
-Its crown is like a rectangle, and the chewing surface is diamond-shaped.
-It has as many as four tubercles responsible for chewing food.
-An H-shaped fissure passes between the tubercles.
-This tooth has three roots, of which the palatine is straight and the most powerful, and the two buccal are flat and deviated in the anteroposterior direction.
+The largest tooth in the upper jaw is the first molar, or, as it is also called, the large molar.
+Its crown is rectangular-shaped, and its chewing surface is diamond-shaped.
+There are as many as four tubercles on it, responsible for chewing food.
+An N-shaped fissure runs between the tubercles.
+This tooth has three roots, of which the palatal one is straight and the most powerful, and the two cheek roots are flat and deviated in the anteroposterior direction.

-second molar slightly smaller than the first one.
-It has a cubic shape, and the fissure between its tubercles resembles the letter X. The buccal tubercles of this tooth are better expressed than the lingual ones.
-But the roots of this tooth have the same shape and properties as its predecessor.
+Second molar slightly smaller in size than the first one.
+It has a cubic shape, and the fissure between its cusps resembles the letter X. The buccal cusps of this tooth are better defined than the lingual ones.
+But the roots of this tooth have the same shape and properties as those of its predecessor.

-third molar, or a wisdom tooth, does not grow in everyone.
-In form and properties, it is similar to the second, the differences exist only in the form of the root.
-At the third molar, it is often a spliced short powerful trunk.
+Third molar, or wisdom teeth, not everyone grows.
+In shape and properties it is similar to the second one, the differences exist only in the shape of the root.
+At the third molar it is often a fused short powerful trunk.

 The structure of the teeth of the lower jaw

-The names of the teeth of the lower jaw of a person generally coincide with their antagonists in the upper dentition.
+The names of the teeth in the human lower jaw generally coincide with their antagonists in the upper dentition.
 But their structure and properties have a number of differences.

-The mandibular central incisor is the smallest tooth.
-Its labial surface is slightly convex, while its lingual surface is concave.
+The central incisor of the mandible is the smallest tooth.
+Its labial surface is slightly convex, and its lingual surface is concave.
 In this case, the marginal ridge is weakly expressed.
-The three cusps of this tooth are weakly expressed, as are the margins.
-The root is very small, flat.
+The three cusps of this tooth are poorly defined, as are the edges.
+The root is very small and flat.

-The lateral incisor is slightly larger than the central incisor, but still remains a small tooth.
+The lateral incisor is slightly larger than the central incisor, but is still a small tooth.
 Its crown is very narrow, chisel-shaped, curved towards the lips.
 The cutting edge of this tooth has two angles - the medial one is sharper, and the lateral one is blunt.
-Root one, flat, has longitudinal grooves.
+The root is single, flat, and has longitudinal grooves.

-The canine of the lower jaw is similar to its upper counterpart.
-It also has a diamond shape, convex on the side of the tongue.
-But, unlike the upper canine of the same kind, this tooth has a narrower shape.
+The fang of the lower jaw is similar to its upper counterpart.
+It also has a diamond shape, convex on the tongue side.
+But, unlike the upper canine, this tooth has a narrower shape.
 All its faces converge on one central tubercle.
-The root of the tooth is flat, deflected inwards.
+The root of the tooth is flat, deviated inward.

 The first lower premolar has only two cusps.
 Its chewing surface is beveled towards the tongue.
-The shape of this tooth is rounded.
-The root of the first premolar is one, flat and slightly flattened laterally.
-Grooves run along its frontal surface.
+The shape of this tooth is round.
+The root of the first premolar is single, flat and slightly flattened laterally.
+There are grooves along its frontal surface.

-The second premolar of the lower jaw is larger than the first one due to the fact that both of its tubercles are equally developed.
+The second premolar of the mandible is larger than the first due to the fact that both of its tubercles are equally developed.
 They are located symmetrically, and the fissure between them has the shape of a horseshoe.
 This tooth has the same root as its predecessor.

 The first molar has a cubic shape and as many as five tubercles for chewing food - three of them are located on the buccal side, and two more on the lingual side.
-Due to the number of tubercles, the fissure between them resembles the letter J. The first molar has two roots.
-The rear is slightly shorter than the front and has only one channel.
-There are already two canals at the anterior root - anterior cervical and anterior lingual.
+Due to the number of tubercles, the fissure between them resembles the letter Z. The first molar has two roots.
+The rear one is slightly shorter than the front one and has only one channel.
+The anterior root has two canals - anterior cervical and anterior lingual.

-The second molar of the lower jaw is similar to the first cubic shape of the crown and roots.
+The second molar of the mandible is similar to the first with a cubic crown and roots.

 The third molar is also similar to them.
-Its main difference is in the variety of tubercles.
-There are a lot of types of their development in this wisdom tooth.
+Its main difference is the variety of tubercles options.
+There are a huge number of types of their development in this wisdom tooth.

 Anatomical structure of the tooth

-This is with regard to the structure of the jaw and individual teeth.
+This concerns the structure of the jaw and individual teeth.
 But the anatomical structure of the tooth implies the presence of the following parts:

 • crowns,

-Crown name the part of the tooth that is located above the gum.
-That is visible to everyone.
+Crown called the part of the tooth that is located above the gum.
+That is, visible to everyone.

-Tooth root located in the alveolus - a recess in the jaw.
-The number of knights, as becomes apparent from the previous sections of the article, is not always the same.
+Tooth root located in the alveolus - a depression in the jaw.
+The number of horses, as becomes obvious from the previous sections of the article, is not always the same.
 The root is fixed in the alveolus with the help of connective tissue formed by bundles of collagen fibers.
 The neck is the part of the tooth that is located between the root and the crown.

-If you look at the tooth in section, you can see that it consists of several layers.
+If you look at a tooth in cross-section, you will notice that it consists of several layers.

-Outside, the tooth is covered with the hardest tissue in the human body - enamel.
-In the teeth that have just appeared, it is still covered on top with a cuticle, which over time is replaced by a membrane derived from saliva - the pellicle.
+The outside of the tooth is covered with the hardest tissue in the human body - enamel.
+In newly emerging teeth, the top is still covered with a cuticle, which over time is replaced by a membrane derived from saliva - the pellicle.

 Histological structure of the tooth

-Under the enamel is a layer of dentin - the base of the tooth.
-In its cellular structure, it is similar to bone tissue, but in terms of properties it has a much larger margin of safety due to increased mineralization.
+Beneath the enamel is a layer of dentin, the foundation of the tooth.
+In its cellular structure it is similar to bone tissue, but its properties have a much greater margin of safety due to increased mineralization.

-In the area of the root, where there is no enamel, the dentin is covered with a layer of cementum and penetrated by collagen fibers that hold the periodontium together.
+In the area of the root, where there is no enamel, the dentin is covered with a layer of cement and penetrated by collagen fibers, which secure the periodontium.

-Connective tissue is located in the very center of the tooth - pulp.
-It is soft, permeated with many blood vessels and nerve endings.
-It is her defeat by caries or inflammatory processes that causes the very unbearable toothache.
+In the very center of the tooth there is connective tissue - pulp.
+It is soft, penetrated by many blood vessels and nerve endings.
+It is its destruction by caries or inflammatory processes that causes that unbearable toothache.

-Despite the fact that milk teeth are smaller than molars, and their structure is different, they are very similar in shape and purpose.
+Despite the fact that there are fewer primary teeth than primary teeth, and their structure is different, they are very similar in shape and purpose.

-The main difference is that they almost always have a smaller size than their native followers.
+The main difference is that they are almost always smaller in size than their native followers.

-The crowns of milk teeth have enamel and dentin with a lower degree of mineralization than that of molars, and therefore are more susceptible to caries.
+The crowns of baby teeth have enamel and dentin with a lower degree of mineralization than molars, and therefore are more susceptible to caries.

-At the same time, the pulp in milk teeth occupies a larger volume than in molars, and is also more susceptible to all kinds of inflammation and disease processes.
+At the same time, the pulp in baby teeth occupies a larger volume than in molars, and is also more susceptible to all kinds of inflammation and painful processes.

-Even on their surface, tubercles of the cutting and chewing parts are poorly expressed.
+The tubercles of the cutting and chewing parts are also weakly expressed on their surface.

-At the same time, the incisors of the milk teeth are more convex than those of the permanent ones, and the tops of their roots are bent to the labial side.
+At the same time, the incisors of baby teeth are more convex than those of permanent teeth, and the tops of their roots are curved towards the labial side.

-Also, all milk teeth are distinguished by not too long and strong roots, due to which the change of teeth in childhood is not too painful.
+Also, all baby teeth are distinguished by not too long and strong roots, due to which changing teeth in childhood is not too painful.

-All these features of their structure lead to the fact that 80% of all pathologies associated with dentistry develop in childhood.
-Therefore, it is very important to monitor the sanitation of milk teeth from childhood in order to avoid problems with permanent ones in the future.
+All these structural features lead to the fact that 80% of all pathologies associated with dentistry develop in childhood.
+Therefore, it is very important to monitor the sanitation of baby teeth from childhood in order to avoid problems with molars in the future.

 In particular, tooth enamel is the hardest tissue in the entire body, which makes it easy to process food.

-In general, despite the apparent strength, teeth are a very fragile system that requires constant care and attention to the processes taking place in them, due to the fact that of all human organs they are the only ones that do not have the ability to self-heal, and therefore timely sanitation will help preserve them. for a long time healthy, strong and beautiful.
+In general, despite their apparent strength, teeth are a very fragile system that requires constant care and attention to the processes occurring in them, due at least to the fact that of all human organs they are the only ones that do not have the ability to self-heal, and therefore timely sanitation will help preserve them healthy, strong and beautiful for a long time.

 Pictures, photos of the structure of a human tooth:

 Is it true that baby teeth don't have roots?
-What is included in the concept of the anatomy of the dentition?
+What is included in the concept of anatomy of the dental system?
 What are tooth surfaces?
-How are dental organs arranged, what do they consist of?
-What are the differences between lower teeth and their antagonists?
-What does the clinical anatomy of the teeth look like?
+How are dental organs structured, what do they consist of?
+What are the differences between the lower teeth and their antagonists?
+What does the clinical anatomy of teeth look like?
 What is the vestibular surface?
-Answers to all questions of interest to the reader about their structure (with visual drawings and a detailed description) will be found in this article.
+Answers to all the reader’s questions about their structure (with visual drawings and detailed descriptions) can be found in this article.

 Human teeth are independent organs.
 Without teeth, a full life is impossible.
-The vast majority of people believe that the only purpose of teeth is to participate in the grinding of pieces of food before they go for further processing in the human digestive system.
+The vast majority of people believe that the only purpose of teeth is to help break up pieces of food before they are sent for further processing into the human digestive system.
 In addition to the chewing function (that is, the mechanical processing of food), human teeth have several other tasks:

 1. formation of an aesthetic and attractive image;

-2. participation in the creation of a "framework" for a human face;
+2. participation in the creation of a “framework” for the human face;

 3. articulation and speech.

-The number of teeth in a person and their location on the upper and lower jaw
+The number of teeth a person has and their location on the upper and lower jaw

 Dear reader!

-The child grows 20 temporary bite teeth - 10 lower and the same number on top.
-The number is due to the structural features of the jaw.
-However, by the age of 13-14, temporary units are replaced by permanent ones.
+The child grows 20 primary teeth – 10 on the bottom and the same number on top.
+The quantity is determined by the structural features of the jaw.
+However, by the age of 13–14, temporary units are replaced by permanent ones.
 Normally, 28 permanent teeth should erupt.
-At 18-25 years old, some people grow 3rd molars.
-Each jaw contains 14-16 teeth.
+At the age of 18-25, some people grow third molars.
+Each jaw contains 14–16 teeth.

-The lower teeth are characterized by the same names and functions as their antagonists.
+The lower teeth have the same names and functions as their antagonists.
 They are divided into several varieties, based on the structural features of the human tooth, the functions performed and the dislocation in the row.
-The formation of a bite, the prevention of the gradual exit of the roots from the alveoli and the grinding of food become possible due to the fact that each tooth has an antagonist in the opposite jaw.
+Formation of the bite, prevention of the gradual exit of the roots from the alveoli and grinding of food become possible due to the fact that each tooth has an antagonist on the opposite jaw.

 • Incisors.
 Front teeth shaped like a chisel.
 They have 1 root.
-In each of the jaws, a pair of central and lateral incisors erupt.
-The structure of the central teeth (incisors) of the upper jaw of a person is similar to the lateral ones, but the first ones are larger.
-With the teeth in the lower jaw, the opposite is true.
-You can see the teeth of this type in the photo for the article.
+A pair of central and lateral incisors erupt in each jaw.
+The structure of the central teeth (incisors) of the human upper jaw is similar to the lateral ones, but the first ones are larger.
+With teeth in the lower jaw the opposite is true.
+You can see teeth of this type in the photo accompanying the article.

 • Fangs.
-There are 4 pieces in the dentoalveolar system.
-These teeth are wedge-shaped.
+There are 4 pieces in the dental system.
+These teeth are characterized by a wedge-shaped shape.
 Single root.
 The canine of the upper jaw, like its antagonist from among the lower teeth, has a cutting part, which is divided into mesial and distal halves, which converge at an angle.
-The crown of the canine of the upper jaw is larger than that of the “paired” one on the lower.
-The maxillary canine, like any of the third molars, can be impacted, but this is extremely rare.
+The canine crown of the upper jaw is larger than that of the “paired” canine in the lower jaw.
+The maxillary canine, like any third molar, can be impacted, but this is extremely rare.

 • Premolars.
-There are 8 premolars in the dentoalveolar structure - two pairs in each jaw.
+There are 8 premolars in the dental structure - two pairs in each jaw.
 They are distinguished into distal (first) with a sharper shape of the chewing surface.
 Mesial (second) - these teeth have a flattened crown shape.
-They have 1 - 2 roots.
-The differences between the first and second pair of premolars can be seen in the photo.
+They have 1 – 2 roots.
+The differences between the first and second pairs of premolar teeth can be seen in the photo.

 • Molars.
 There can be from 2 to 3 pairs in the top and bottom row.
-They perform a chewing function, they are distinguished by a rectangular shape of the teeth.
-The molars of the dentition on top have three roots, on the bottom - two, with the exception of the third molars - their number and location of roots is unpredictable.
+They perform a chewing function and are distinguished by the rectangular shape of their teeth.
+The molars of the dental jaw have three roots on top, two on the bottom, with the exception of the third molars - their number and location of roots is unpredictable.
 Typically, the maxillary first molars are the largest teeth.
-The lower teeth are usually smaller than the upper teeth, but have the same shape.
-A photo of molars is also presented above (more details in the article: molars: features of the structure of teeth).
+The lower teeth are usually smaller in size than the upper teeth, but have the same shape.
+Photos of molar teeth are also presented above (more details in the article: molars: structural features of teeth).

-What is the actual structure of a tooth?
-Many mistakenly consider it a bone.
-However, in fact, this is a full-fledged organ of the human dental jaw with its own functions and device.
-If any of the bones are examined under a microscope, a number of differences can be identified that prove this statement.
+What is the real structure of a tooth?
+Many people mistakenly consider it a bone.
+However, in fact, it is a full-fledged organ of the human dental jaw with its own functions and structure.
+If you look at any of the bones under a microscope, you can identify a number of differences that prove this statement.

-The human dental system begins to form during fetal development.
+The human dental system begins to form during intrauterine development.
 There are three main parts of the tooth - roots, neck and crown.
 When a person smiles, only the crown is visible.
-The clinical anatomy of the teeth in the section is presented for visual reference in the photo to the article.
+The clinical anatomy of teeth in section is presented for visual reference in the photo accompanying the article.

-Also, the tooth has a cavity and surfaces.
-The surfaces of the tooth and their names are clearly indicated in the diagram for the article.
+The tooth also has a cavity and surfaces.
+The surfaces of the tooth and their names are clearly indicated in the diagram accompanying the article.
 The internal cavity consists of the root canal and the coronal cavity - blood vessels and nerves pass through here.
-On the crown part, five main surfaces of the tooth are distinguished:
+There are five main tooth surfaces on the coronal part:

-• Medial approximal - the contact surface facing the neighboring unit from the side of the center of the row.
+• Medial approximal - contact surface facing the adjacent unit from the side of the center of the row.

-• The distal approximal surface is the same as the medial.
-The difference of the distal tooth surface is that it faces from the center of the row of teeth.
+• The distal approximal surface is the same as the medial one.
+The difference between the distal dental surface is that it faces away from the center of the row of teeth.

-• Lingual - the surface facing the inside of the mouth, to the tongue, which explains the name of this surface of the tooth.
+• Lingual - the surface facing the inside of the oral cavity, towards the tongue, which explains the name of this surface of the tooth.

-• Vestibular - the surface of the tooth, which "looks" in the vestibule of the oral cavity, in the back teeth is also called the vestibular buccal surface, and in the front teeth - the vestibular labial surface (see also: description of the functions of the organs of the human oral cavity with a photo).
+• Vestibular - the surface of the tooth that “looks” into the vestibule of the oral cavity; in the back teeth it is also called the vestibular buccal surface, and in the front teeth – the vestibular labial surface (see also: description of the functions of the human oral cavity with photos).

 Crown

-Depending on the type of tooth, the appearance, shape and size of its crown part may be different.
+Depending on the type of tooth, the appearance, shape and size of its crown part may vary.
 In dentistry, anatomical and clinical crowns are distinguished:

 • The first is the part that is covered with a protective layer of enamel.
 Its dimensions remain unchanged throughout the life of the dental element.

-• Protruding above the gum and visible when smiling and talking is called the clinical crown.
-When eruption or during a recession, its size may change.
+• Protruding above the gum and visible when smiling and talking is called a clinical crown.
+During eruption or during a recession, its size may change.
 Plaque accumulates on this part and caries most often develops.
 In most cases, the disease affects the chewing surface of the tooth.

-The neck is the least protected part.
-Normally, it is located inside the gums.
-The surface of the anatomical neck of the tooth is not covered with either enamel or cement - this area corresponds to the cement-enamel border.
-In the anatomy of human teeth, it is the site of the transition of the crown (anatomical) to the root.
+The cervix is the least protected part.
+Normally, it is located inside the gum.
+The surface of the anatomical neck of the tooth is not covered with either enamel or cement - this area corresponds to the cement-enamel boundary.
+In the anatomy of human teeth, it represents the area where the crown (anatomical) transitions to the root.
 The neck of the tooth is characterized by a narrowed shape.

 Roots

-The root is a part of the dental element located in the alveolus and performing a fixing and holding function.
+The root is a part of the dental element located in the alveolus and performing a fastening and retaining function.
 That is, thanks to the root, it stays in its place.
-It has the shape of a cone and ends with a tip. covered with cement.
+It has the shape of a cone and ends at a tip.
+Covered with cement.
 Depending on the type, the number of roots can vary from 1 to 3.
-A bifurcation is a place where a pair of roots separates.
-If there are three of them, then this point will be called a trifurcation.
+Bifurcation is the place where a pair of roots separates.
+If there are three of them, then this point will be called trifurcation.

 Histological structure

-The pulp is a soft loose tissue in the structure of the tooth.
-It contains a network of nerve fibers and blood vessels that make up a human tooth.
-The older the person, the smaller the volume of the soft part in his teeth, since over time it is replaced by deposits of secondary dentin.
-The main functions of the pulp include responding to stimuli, forming and nourishing dentin tissues.
+Pulp is the soft, loose tissue within the structure of the tooth.
+It contains a network of nerve fibers and blood vessels that make up the human tooth.
+The older a person is, the smaller the volume of the soft part in his teeth, since over time it is replaced by deposits of secondary dentin.
+The main functions of the pulp include responding to irritants, forming and nourishing dentin tissue.

 The composition of the periodontium (or pericement, as it is called in some sources) includes a system of nerve fibers and blood vessels, collagen fibers.
-This connective tissue fills the space between the alveolus (wall) and the cementum of the root.
-Periodontal is designed to perform the following functions:
+This connective tissue fills the space between the alveolus (wall) and the root cementum.
+The periodontium is designed to perform the following functions:

 1. stimulation of metabolic processes in periodontal tissues;

-2. transfer of masticatory pressure to the walls of the hole;
+2. transmission of chewing pressure to the walls of the socket;

-3. perception and depreciation of the loads arising from chewing food.
+3. perception and absorption of loads arising from chewing food.

-You can clearly see the structure of the root in the photo to the article.
-This part of the tooth is about 60-70% of its total length.
+You can clearly see the structure of the root in the photo accompanying the article.
+This part of the tooth makes up about 60-70% of its total length.
 Located in the gum.
-The anatomy of the roots can vary not only depending on their type and location, it is also influenced by genetic factors.
+Not only can root anatomy vary depending on root type and location, but it is also influenced by genetic factors.
 The roots of the teeth are not continuous.
-Each of them has an apical opening and channels through which vessels and nerves pass.
+Each of them has an apical foramen and canals through which blood vessels and nerves pass.

-Features of the structure of milk teeth in a child
+Features of the structure of baby teeth in a child

-Milk teeth in a child constitute a temporary bite.
-In their structure and form, they are similar to indigenous ones.
-They also have a coronal part, a neck and roots.
-However, the anatomy of temporary teeth has its own characteristic features.
+A child's baby teeth constitute a temporary bite.
+In their structure and form they are similar to the indigenous ones.
+They also have a crown part, a neck and roots.
+However, the anatomy of primary teeth has its own characteristic features.

-Many believe that milk teeth are completely devoid of roots or have only weak thin roots.
-In fact, temporary roots are very similar in shape to permanent roots, but are smaller.
-Approximately 1.5 - 2 years before the baby tooth falls out, its root begins to dissolve, so it is difficult to detect it by the time the bite changes.
-The shape of a milk tooth can be seen in the figure.
+Many people believe that baby teeth are completely devoid of roots or have only weak thin roots.
+In fact, temporary roots are very similar in shape to permanent roots, but are smaller in size.
+Approximately 1.5 - 2 years before the loss of a baby tooth, its root begins to dissolve, so by the time the bite changes it is difficult to detect it.
+The shape of a baby tooth can be seen in the figure.

-There are tables that present the approximate timing of the change of bite.
-If the child's process is slightly different from the theoretical values, this is not a reason for panic.
+There are tables that show the approximate timing of a change in bite.
+If a child’s process differs slightly from theoretical values, this is not a reason to panic.

-Another feature of milk teeth is thin enamel and a small layer of dentin.
-This is primarily due to the size of temporary dental elements, as well as a short “planned” service life.
-The main disadvantage of this feature is that, due to the thin protective layer, children's teeth are susceptible to the influence of pathogenic microbes that provoke caries, which quickly passes into the stage of pulpitis.
+Another feature of baby teeth is thin enamel and a small layer of dentin.
+This is explained primarily by the size of temporary dental elements, as well as the short “planned” service life.
+The main disadvantage of this feature is that, due to the thin protective layer, children's teeth are susceptible to the influence of pathogenic microbes that provoke caries, which quickly progresses to the stage of pulpitis.

 And finally, a selection of interesting facts about human teeth.
-It is worth starting with the fact that the teeth contain almost all the calcium that can be found in the body - they get up to 99% of this substance, while the rest of the skeleton has to be content with the "miserable" remnants.
+It’s worth starting with the fact that teeth contain almost all the calcium that can be found in the body - they get up to 99% of this substance, while the rest of the skeleton has to be content with “pathetic” remains.
 Most of the calcium is concentrated in the enamel, which protects the inner layers of the tooth from the penetration of microbes.

 Below is a selection of the most interesting information about teeth:

-1. to get rid of bleeding gums, it is enough to eat two grapefruits a day, the diet will not only relieve inflammation, but also normalize metabolism and promote weight loss - however, it will not be superfluous to undergo a professional cleaning procedure to get rid of plaque;
+1. to get rid of bleeding gums, it is enough to eat two grapefruits a day, the diet will not only relieve inflammation, but also normalize metabolism and promote weight loss - however, it will not be a bad idea to undergo a professional cleaning procedure to get rid of plaque;

 2. the most dangerous sport for a smile is ice hockey;

-3. in rare cases, a child can be born already with one or two teeth, Gaius Julius Caesar was one of these amazing babies;
+3. in rare cases, a child may be born with one or two teeth; such amazing babies included Gaius Julius Caesar;

-4. the famous Greek doctor Hippocrates began to call temporary teeth in children "milk", he thought that these dental elements are formed from mother's milk;
+4. The famous Greek physician Hippocrates began to call temporary teeth in children “milk”; he thought that these dental elements are formed from mother’s milk;

-5. if you pay attention to the images of the teeth of our ancestors, you can find that there were not 32, but 44;
+5. if you pay attention to the images of the teeth of our ancestors, you will find that there were not 32, but 44 of them;

-Healthy and beautiful teeth are an adornment of any person.
-Pink gums, an even bite and a snow-white smile indicate that a person has excellent health and, in general, is considered a sign of his success.
-Why is so much attention paid to the teeth and why did it happen?
+Healthy and beautiful teeth are a decoration for any person.
+Pink gums, an even bite and a snow-white smile indicate that a person has excellent health and, in general, is considered a sign of success.
+Why is so much attention paid to teeth and why did this happen?

 Teeth are special bone formations that carry out the primary mechanical processing of food.
-People have long been accustomed to eat rather hard food - meat, cereals, fruits of plants.
-This food needs considerable effort to process, and therefore healthy teeth have always been considered an indicator that a person eats varied and well.
+People have long been accustomed to eating rather tough foods - meat, grains, plant fruits.
+This food requires considerable effort to process, and therefore healthy teeth have always been considered an indicator that a person eats a varied and good diet.

-To begin with, what you need to know about teeth - these are the only organs in the human body that not recoverable.
-Both their seeming reliability and fundamentality are quickly violated by bad habits and poor care.
+To begin with, what you need to know about teeth is the only organs in the human body that cannot be restored.
+Both their apparent reliability and fundamental nature are quickly violated by bad habits and poor care.

-And if milk, primary teeth are fragile precisely because of their temporary purpose, then the molars are given to a person until the end of life.
-In general, the entire dentition in humans is divided into the following types:
+And if milk, primary teeth are fragile precisely because of their temporary purpose, then the molars are given to a person for the rest of his life.
+In general, the entire dentition in a person is divided into the following types:

 • fangs;

-• incisors (lateral and central, they are also called lateral and medial);
+• incisors (lateral and central, also called lateral and medial);

-• molars or large molars (this also includes the upper and lower wisdom teeth that grow in a person at a mature or young age);
+• molars or large molars (this also includes the upper and lower wisdom teeth that grow in a person in adulthood or young age);

 • premolars or small molars.

-As a rule, the location of the dentition on the upper and lower jaws is recorded using the so-called dental formula.
-For molars and milk teeth, this formula differs only in that the molars are most often indicated using Arabic numerals, and milk teeth - in Latin.
+As a rule, the location of the dentition on the upper and lower jaw is recorded using the so-called dental formula.
+For molars and milk teeth, this formula differs only in that the molars are most often designated using Arabic numerals, and the milk teeth - in Latin.

-For babies who have not yet changed temporary teeth, this formula looks different, since there can be only teeth about 20 pieces.
-As a rule, temporary teeth erupt by 2–3 years, and by 9–12 they are completely replaced by permanent ones.
-However, not all people can boast of having all 32 teeth sprouted.
+For babies who have not yet had their primary teeth replaced, this formula looks different, since there can be as many teeth as approximately 20 pieces.
+As a rule, temporary teeth erupt by 2–3 years of age, and by 9–12 years they are completely replaced by permanent teeth.
+However, not all people can boast of having all 32 sprouted teeth.

-Since wisdom teeth or third molars can appear in adulthood, or they can be completely in their infancy all their lives, and in this case in a person in the oral cavity will be 28 teeth.
-Moreover, the structure of the lower and upper jaw has certain differences.
+Since wisdom teeth or third molars can appear in adulthood, or they can remain completely in their infancy all their lives, and in this case in a person’s oral cavity there will be 28 teeth.
+Moreover, the structure of the lower and upper jaws has certain differences.

 Anatomical structure

-The anatomy of a human tooth suggests that it is conditionally divided into 3 parts: root, neck and crown.
-The crown is called the raised part above the gum, it is covered with enamel - the strongest tissue that protects the dentary from the negative effects of acids and bacteria.
+The anatomy of a human tooth suggests that it is conventionally divided into 3 parts: root, neck and crown.
+The crown is the part that rises above the gum; it is covered with enamel - the strongest tissue that protects the tooth bone from the negative effects of acids and bacteria.
 There are several types of crown surfaces:

-The neck is the part that is between root and crown connecting them, covered with cement and closed by the edges of the gum.
-The root is the part with which the tooth is attached in its hole.
-Taking into account the classification type, the root can be with one or more processes.
+The neck is the part that is between root and crown, connecting them, covered with cement and closed by the edges of the gums.
+The root is the part with which the tooth is attached to its socket.
+Taking into account the classification type, the root can have one or more processes.

 Histology

-The histological structure of all teeth is exactly the same, but all of them have a different shape, taking into account the specific function performed.
+The histological structure of all teeth is exactly the same, but all of them have a different shape, taking into account the specific function they perform.

-Enamel. it durable fabric, which consists of 95% different salts like zinc, magnesium, copper, strontium, fluorine and iron.
-And 5% are substances such as carbohydrates, lipids, proteins.
-In addition, the enamel contains a liquid that is involved in physiological processes.
+Enamel.
+This durable fabric, which consists of 95% of various salts such as zinc, magnesium, copper, strontium, fluorine and iron.
+And 5% consists of substances such as carbohydrates, lipids, proteins.
+In addition, the enamel contains a liquid that participates in physiological processes.

 The basis of the bone tissue of the tooth is dentin is a collection of minerals surrounding the root canal and the entire dental cavity.
-The dentin tissue has a large number of tiny channels through which metabolic processes take place and nerve impulses are also transmitted through the channels.
+Dentin tissue contains a large number of tiny channels through which metabolic processes take place and nerve impulses are also transmitted through the channels.

 Root structure: pulp and periodontium

-The cavity inside the tooth is formed by the pulp - this is a loose and soft tissue, permeated through with nerve endings, as well as lymphatic and blood vessels.
+The cavity inside the tooth is formed by the pulp - this is a loose and soft tissue, penetrated through and through by nerve endings, as well as lymphatic and blood vessels.

 The structure of the roots looks like this.
-The root is in a special hole - the alveolus, in the jaw bone.
-The root, like the crown, consists of a mineral tissue - dentin, covered on the outside with cement.
+The root is in a special hole - the alveolus, in the bone tissue of the jaw.
+The root, like the crown, consists of mineral tissue - dentin, covered on the outside with cement.

-Root ends with an apex, through its opening pass blood vessels that feed the dentary.
-The number of roots can vary, taking into account the functional purpose of the teeth, from 1 root in the incisors, to 5 in the chewing ones.
+Root ends with apex, through its opening pass blood vessels that feed the dental bone.
+The number of roots can vary depending on the functional purpose of the teeth, from 1 root in the incisors to 5 in the chewing teeth.

-Periodontium is connective tissue, which fills the gap between the socket of the jaw and the tooth root.
-The fibers of the tissue, on the one hand, are woven into the cement of the root, and on the other hand, into the tissue of the jaw bone, due to this, the tooth is firmly attached.
-In addition, through the periodontal tissues, the nourishing elements of the blood vessels can enter the dental tissues.
+Periodontium is connective tissue, which fills the gap between the jaw socket and the tooth root.
+The fibers of the tissue, on the one hand, are woven into the cement of the root, and on the other, into the tissue of the jaw bone, due to this the tooth is firmly attached.
+In addition, through the periodontal tissue, the feeding elements of the blood vessels can enter the dental tissue.

 Description of the dentition

 Incisor teeth.
-The human jaw is symmetrical and includes the same number of teeth of each type.
-But there are certain anatomical features of the upper and lower jaws.
-Let's analyze them in more detail.
+The human jaw is symmetrical and contains the same number of teeth of each type.
+But there are certain anatomical features of the upper and lower jaw.
+Let's look at them in more detail.

-The incisors are the front teeth..
-A person has eight of them - 4 from the bottom and 4 from the top.
-The incisors are needed to bite through food, to divide it into parts.
-The peculiarity of the structure of the incisors is that they have a flat crown in the form of a chisel, with rather sharp edges.
+Incisors are the front teeth.
+A person has eight of them - 4 at the bottom and 4 at the top.
+Incisors are needed to bite food and separate it into parts.
+The peculiarity of the structure of the incisors is that they have a flat, chisel-shaped crown with rather sharp edges.

-On anatomical sections, there are three tubercles, which are erased throughout life.
-Above the jaw two central incisors- in its group, the largest of all incisors.
-The lateral incisors are similar in shape to the central incisors, but smaller in size.
+On anatomical sections there are three tubercles, which are erased throughout life.
+On the jaw from above two central incisors– in its group the largest of all incisors.
+The lateral incisors are similar in shape to the central ones, but smaller in size.

-Remarkably, the directly cutting edge of the lateral incisor also has three tubercles, and often takes on a convex shape as a result of the development of the central tubercle.
-The incisor root takes the form of a cone, and is flat and single.
-A distinctive feature of the incisor - from the side of the cavity of the tooth are three pulp apices corresponding to the tubercles of the cutting edge.
+What is noteworthy is that the immediate cutting edge of the lateral incisor also has three tubercles, and often takes on a convex shape as a result of the development of the central tubercle.
+The root of the incisor takes the shape of a cone, and is flat and single.
+A distinctive feature of the incisor is that on the side of the tooth cavity there are three pulp tips, corresponding to the tubercles of the cutting edge.

-The anatomy of the upper teeth is slightly different from the structure of the lower dentition, so everything is exactly the opposite on the lower jaw.
-Medium incisors are smaller unlike the lateral ones, they have a shorter and thinner root than the incisors on the sides.
-The outer surface of the incisor is slightly convex, while the inner surface is concave.
+The anatomy of the upper teeth is slightly different from the structure of the lower dentition, so in the lower jaw everything is exactly the opposite.
+Middle incisors are smaller unlike the lateral ones, they have a shorter and thinner root than the incisors on the sides.
+The outer surface of the cutter is slightly convex, while the inner surface is concave.

-Incisor crown, side curved to the lips and very narrow.
-The cutting edge has 2 corners - in the center, sharper, and inside - more blunt.
-They have longitudinal grooves on the root.
+Incisor crown, side view curved towards the lips and very narrow.
+The cutting edge has 2 angles - in the center, more acute, and inside - more obtuse.
+The roots have longitudinal grooves.

 Chewing teeth and fangs

-The fangs are used to break food into smaller pieces.
-The anatomy of the canines is such that there is a groove on the inside of the crown, which disproportionately divides the crown into 2 parts.
-The cutting edge of the fangs has one pronounced and developed tubercle, which makes the cone-shaped crown often look like the fangs of a predator.
+Fangs are used to break down food into smaller pieces.
+The anatomy of the fangs is such that there is a groove on the inside of the crown; it disproportionately divides the crown into 2 parts.
+The cutting edge of the fangs has one pronounced and developed tubercle, this makes the cone-shaped crown often similar to the fangs of a predator.

 The canine on the lower jaw is narrower in shape, the ends of the crown are concentrated in the medial tubercle.
-The canine root is flat, deviated inward and the longest, unlike the roots of other teeth.
-In man 2 canines on both jaws.
-Lateral incisors with fangs form an arc where the transition from incisors to chewing teeth begins in the corner.
+The canine root is flat, inclined inward and the longest, unlike the roots of other teeth.
+In humans 2 fangs on both jaws.
+The lateral incisors with the canines form an arch, where the transition from the incisors to the chewing teeth begins in the corner.

-Consider the structure of the small chewing tooth first, and after the large chewing tooth.
-Their main task is meticulous food processing.
+Let us consider the structure of the small chewing tooth first, and then the large chewing tooth.
+Their main task is careful processing of food.
 This function is performed by molars and premolars.

-The first premolar (No. 4 in the dental formula) differs from the incisors and canines in its prismatic shape; there are convex surfaces on the crown.
-The surface has 2 tubercles - lingual and buccal, between them there are furrows.
+The first premolar (No. 4 in the dental formula) differs from the incisors and canines in its prismatic shape, and there are convex surfaces on the crown.
+The surface has 2 tubercles - lingual and buccal, with grooves between them.

-The buccal tubercle is much larger than the lingual one.
-The root of the first premolar has flat shape, but already with a slight bifurcation into the lingual and buccal parts.
+The buccal tubercle is much larger in size than the lingual one.
+The root of the first premolar has flat shape, but with a slight bifurcation into the lingual and buccal parts.

-The second premolar is similar in structure to the first, but its buccal surface is much larger, and the root has a compressed anteroposterior direction and tapered shape.
-At the first lower premolar, the chewing surface is inclined towards the tongue.
+The second premolar is similar in structure to the first, but its buccal surface is much larger, and the root has a compressed anteroposterior direction and cone-shaped.
+In the first lower premolar, the chewing surface is inclined towards the tongue.

-The second premolar is larger than the first due to the fact that both tubercles are symmetrical and equally developed, and the depressions in the enamel between them look like a horseshoe.
+The second premolar is larger than the first due to the fact that both tubercles are symmetrical and equally developed, and the depressions in the enamel between them have the shape of a horseshoe.
 The root is the same as that of the first premolar.
-In a person in the dentition there are 8 premolars, four on each side (on the lower and upper jaws).
+In a person's dentition there are 8 premolars, four on each side (on the lower and upper jaws).

-The first molars, during the closing of the jaws, rest against each other and form a "limiter"”, because of this, they undergo significant stress throughout a person’s life.
+When the jaws close, the first molars rest against each other and form a kind of “limiter”“, because of this, they undergo significant stress throughout a person’s life.

-second molar has a smaller size.
+Second molar has smaller dimensions.
 The roots are the same as those of the first molar.
 The structure completely coincides with the location of the premolars described above.

-On the lower jaw, the first molar for chewing food has five tubercles.
-This molar two roots- front with two channels, rear - with one.
+On the lower jaw, the first molar for chewing food has five cusps.
+This molar two roots– front with two channels, rear – with one.
 In this case, the anterior root is larger than the posterior one.
 In the lower jaw, the second molar is similar in structure to the first.
-The number of molars in humans is the same as premolars.
+The number of molars in humans is the same as the number of premolars.

-The third molar is called wisdom tooth”, and in total a person has four of them in the dentition, two on each jaw.
-On the jaw from below, the third molar has many variations in the development of tubercles.
+The third molar is called " wisdom tooth“, and in total a person has four of them in the dentition, two on each jaw.
+On the jaw below, the third molar has many variations in cusp development.
 As a rule, there are five of them.
-But, in general, in humans, the structure of the “wisdom tooth” is the same as the structure of the second molar, but the root usually resembles a very powerful and short trunk.
+And, in general, the structure of a person’s “wisdom tooth” is the same as the structure of the second molar, but the root usually resembles a very powerful and short trunk.

 Baby teeth

-The histological and anatomical structure of the milk tooth is similar to the structure of the molar, however, there are certain differences:
+The histological and anatomical structure of a baby tooth is similar to the structure of a molar tooth, however, there are certain differences:

-In the end, I would like to note that, of course, the layout of the teeth in the jaw, their structure, closure have an individual character for each individual person.
-But the dentoalveolar apparatus of each person performs vital functions throughout life, therefore, over time, the dental structure changes.
+In the end, I would like to note that, naturally, the arrangement of teeth in the jaw, their structure, closure have an individual character for each specific person.
+But the dental apparatus of each person performs vital functions throughout life, therefore, over time, the dental structure changes.

-We must not forget that in dentistry, many pathological processes appear in childhood, so you need to monitor the condition of the teeth since childhood.
-This will help you avoid problems in the future.
+We must not forget that in dentistry, many pathological processes appear in childhood, so you need to monitor the condition of your teeth from childhood.
+This will help avoid problems in the future.

-Despite the apparent simplicity, teeth are quite fragile and complex system, with a multilayer structure, where each layer and element has its specific purpose, as well as certain properties.
-And the fact that the change of teeth takes place only once during a lifetime makes the structure of the human jaw different from the anatomy of the jaw of other representatives of the fauna.
+Despite their apparent simplicity, teeth are quite fragile and complex system, with a multilayer structure, where each layer and element has its own specific purpose, as well as certain properties.
+And the fact that teeth change only once during a lifetime makes the structure of the human jaw different from the anatomy of the jaw of other representatives of the fauna.

 CATEGORIES